Kurdamir: History

 Kurdamir district was founded in 1930 as the center of the Aran economic region.
-In 1963, due to the creation of the party committees of the kolkhoz-sovkhoz production department, the Agsu and Kurdamir regions were united and in January of the same year the Kurdamir kolkhoz-sovkhoz party committee was established.
-In 1964, according to the plenum of Central Committee of the Communist Party of the Azerbaijan SSR the new system was abolished, the old structure was restored, Kurdamir and Agsu districts were separated and each started to function as an independent region.
-The share of industry in economy of Kurdemir began to rise in 1883 after the establishment of Baku-Tbilisi railway line.
-As the railway line passed through Kurdamir, it also contributed the transportation of agricultural products on time and affected positively to the development of this field in the district.
+In 1963, due to the creation of the party committees of the kolkhoz-sovkhoz production department, the Agsu and Kurdamir regions were united, and in January of the same year, the Kurdamir kolkhoz-sovkhoz party committee was established.
+In 1964, according to the plenum of the Central Committee of the Communist Party of the Azerbaijan SSR the new system was abolished, the old structure was restored, Kurdamir and Agsu districts were separated, and each started to function as an independent region.
+The share of industry in the economy of Kurdemir began to rise in 1883 after the establishment of the Baku-Tbilisi railway line.
+As the railway line passed through Kurdamir, it also contributed to the transportation of agricultural products on time and positively to the development of this field in the district.
 As a result of it, in 1884 Kurdemir's agricultural products were already sold in Russian markets.
-The all above factors led to formation of Kurdamir as a new administrative center.
-At the beginning of the twentieth century, Kurdamir was already the administrative center of Goychay region, and included 67 villages and migratory places.
-During the Democratic Republic of Azerbaijan, Kurdamir became an active center in liberation of Baku..
+All the above factors led to the formation of Kurdamir as a new administrative center.
+At the beginning of the twentieth century, Kurdamir was already the administrative center of the Goychay region and included 67 villages and migratory places.
+During the Democratic Republic of Azerbaijan, Kurdamir became an active center in the liberation of Baku.
 In 1920, the Soviet power was established in Kurdamir as well as in the whole of Azerbaijan.
 Kurdemir played a major role as an economic and cultural center during the Soviet era.